 Option 2: Submit an appeal within 2 months of the rejection date

-Considering the initial negative decision, applicants who wish to re-apply or appeal need to showcase significant progress or improvements to their profile to overturn the decision.
-Having minimal or no policy knowledge, it thus becomes a challenge for applicants and it is common for them to thus feel that they are ‘stabbing in the dark’ with the Singapore PR applications.
+Considering the initial negative decision, applicants who wish to re-apply or appeal need to showcase significant progress or improvements in terms of their profiles to overturn the decision.
+Having minimal or no policy knowledge, it thus becomes a challenge for applicants and it is common for them to feel that they are stabbing in the dark with their Singapore PR applications.

-As professionals in the industry with adequate policy experience, we ensure that all clients undergo an informed process before their next move.
+As professionals in the industry with adequate policy experience, we ensure that all clients have all the information that they need before their next move.